 A turning point in the Band's fortunes came when Musical Director, John Fletcher, was appointed in 1996.

-With his enthusiasm, he took over a small group of players and began the task of re-building band and contesting again.
+With his enthusiasm, he took over a small group of players and began the task of rebuilding the band and contesting again.
 Under his guidance, Raunds are possibly the biggest recent success story in the Midlands area, having risen from 4th section in the year 2000 to accepting their invitation to join the areas elite bands in the Championship Section from January 2007.